wnhsu/tacotron2_dev/NOTES.md

 * AE/VAE formulation for the objective
 * pass speaker ID as input to the model
 * infer global voice representations with an audio encoder
+* do not concat obs emb if dim set to 0
+* add duration info into filelist, used for pre-filtering
+* pre-/post-pend sos eos token for chunking

 ### Experiment TODOs
 1. Train on LJSpeech with the original code